MAnalytics/opitools/README.md

-# opitools
+# "opitools"

-An R-package for opinion analysis of social media data
+An R-package for analyzing Opinions in Big Text Document.

-###Description
+### Description

-The `opitools` is an opinion analysis toolset designed to explore the opinions inherent in an opinion-based text documents (OTD), such as social media data.
-An input OTD (read as `textdoc`) should comprised of individual text records, such as tweets, Facebook post, or Youtube video comments.
-The central theme of an OTD is that they often express certain sentiments concerning a subject (A).
-An example of an OTD is the text of Twitter posts concerning an #hashtag or a topic.
-When downloaded, an OTD can be analyzed to assess public opinion on the tagged topic.
+The `opitools` is an opinion analysis toolset designed for analyzing opinion-based text documents (OTD), such as social media data.
+An OTD (input as `textdoc`) should comprised of individual text records on a specific subject.
+In essence, the central theme of an OTD is that it contains a collection of text records expressing certain sentiments concerning a subject (A).
+An example of an OTD is a collection of Twitter posts concerning a specific topic or hashtag.
+When downloaded, an OTD can be analyzed to assess public opinion concerning the tagged topic.
 In \code{Adepeju, M. and Jimoh, F. 2021}, we described how to download an OTD and analyze it in order to answer real-life questions.
-For example, 'what is the impacts of `COVID-19 pandemic` on the public opinion concerning the policing?'
-In essence, the `opitools` can allow a user to assess the impacts of an underlying subject (B) within OTD on the original subject (A).
-Note: most OTD often require that a user carry out some data cleaning exercise first for a better result.
-For Twitter data, as an example, a user needs to remove unwanted texts, such as duplicates, punctuations, hashtags, emojis, and stop words.
+For instance, 'what are the impacts of `COVID-19 pandemic` on the public opinion concerning policing across England and Wales?'
+In other words, the `opitools` can allow a user to assess the impacts of an(other) underlying subject (B) on the original subject (A).
+Note: A freshly downloaded OTD generally requires some data cleaning exercises in order to remove unwanted texts, such as duplicates, punctuations, hashtags, emojis, and stop words.

 ### Installation from `CRAN`